Behind the Scenes: How GO2 Works to Protect Access to Lung Cancer Care

 Early detection saves lives.
 That’s why expanding access to lung cancer screening is one of GO2’s top priorities.

 Rules about who qualifies for lung cancer screening can make a big difference.
-These guidelines decide who is eligible for low-dose computed topography (LDCT) scans and whether insurance covers the cost.
+These guidelines decide who is eligible for low-dose computed tomography (LDCT) scans and whether insurance covers the cost.
 When screening rules are too narrow or outdated, some people who are still at high risk may not be able to get screened.

 GO2 is closely engaged as national screening recommendations come up for review.
 These reviews are important opportunities to update guidelines based on new research and real-world experience.
 Today, some individuals—such as certain people with a smoking history—may still face a higher risk of lung cancer but do not meet current screening criteria.